 From Sept 2021-June 2023 we led the Resilient Green Spaces project.
 This £1.27m partnership project enabled us to pilot alternative re-localised food systems in Wales.

 To deliver six collaborative workstreams with our partners piloting local food systems.
 Communities and their green spaces were the driving force for change, and tested what can be achieved given the right support, access to land and freedom to use their strengths:

-This project has received funding through the Welsh Government Rural Communities – Rural Development Programme 2014-2020, which is funded by the European Agricultural Fund for Rural Development and the Welsh Government.
+The project was funded through the Welsh Government Rural Communities – Rural Development Programme 2014-2020, European Agricultural Fund for Rural Development and the Welsh Government.

-Building a National Allotment Development Team
+Building a National Development Allotment Team

 To meet the growing demand for allotment provision, we convened Wales’ first Allotment Development Team to support landowners and managers.
 We aimed to help make more land available, develop new sites and to improve access for people.